The surprising answer? Yes.

 It’s also a good idea to come to the table with some alternatives to a rent reduction (in case your landlord is firm on price), such as a better or free parking space, new appliances, or waiving the membership fee to the on-site gym.

-If you succeed in reducing your rent (or any other monthly expenses), you may want to consider putting the money you’re saving into a cash management account, such as SoFi Money®.
+If you succeed in reducing your rent (or any other monthly expenses), you may want to consider putting the money you’re saving into a checking and savings account, such as SoFi Checking and Savings®.

-SoFi Money allows you to earn competitive interest, spend, and save—all in one account.
+SoFi Checking and Savings allows you to earn competitive interest, spend, and save—all in one account.
 And you’ll pay zero account fees to do it.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.